RevEngAI/reait/README.md

 This downloads embeddings from `malware.exe` and computes the cosine similarity between all symbols and `sha256_init.json`.
 The returned results lists the most similar symbol locations by cosine similarity score (1.0 most similar, -1.0 dissimilar).

+### Binary embedding
+Produce a smart fingerprint for the whole binary by calculating the arithmetic mean of all symbol embeddings.

+`reait -b /usr/bin/true -s`

 ## Configuration